Birthday: October 29, 1972

-Tracee Ellis Ross is currently single and has never been married.
+Tracee Ellis Ross has never been married and is currently single.
 Her half-brother Evan Ross is married to Ashlee Simpson, thus making Tracee her sister-in-law.

-She is very close to her mother Diana Ross and says she does not feel overshadowed by her fame, rather she feels inspired.
+She is very close to her mother Diana Ross and says that she does not feel overshadowed by her fame.

-As a model, Ross has been photographed by the highly regarded fashion photographers Herb Ritts, Peter Lindberg, Francesco Scavullo and Mario Testino.
+As a model, Ross has been photographed by popular fashion photographers like Herb Ritts, Peter Lindberg, Francesco Scavullo, and Mario Testino.

 She changed her major to theatre at ‘Brown University’ after a positive experience auditioning for ‘Malcolm X’ (1992).
 While she didn’t land the role, appreciation from Spike Lee's casting director Robi Reed motivated her to follow her passion.